Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Introduction

 The long-standing radio-loud/radio-quiet debate can be clarified by recognizing that it encompasses two separable physical questions.
 The first is whether the inner accretion flow can launch a relativistic outflow at all.
 The second is whether individual jet episodes are sufficiently powerful and long-lived to propagate beyond the nuclear interstellar medium and inflate a persistent synchrotron reservoir.
 Because these are logically independent conditions, treating them as one has been a principal source of ambiguity in the literature.
 Indeed, both a genuinely two-population picture and a single intermittently cycling population can generate similar one-dimensional $p(\log R)$ distributions once the compact and extended radio contributions are blended together.

-The observing apparatus further shapes the measured dichotomy.
+The apparent dichotomy also depends on how the source is observed.
 Varying the radio frequency, angular resolution, or surface-brightness sensitivity changes how much compact-core emission is isolated, how much diffuse lobe plasma is recovered, and how much host-galaxy synchrotron radiation remains in the measured flux density.
 The effect is strongest near the classical valley: at low frequency the radio numerator is bounded from below by star-formation and relic plasma, while at high frequency or high resolution the same source may appear deficient in extended emission.
-A physically transparent treatment of radio loudness should therefore separate these contributions rather than absorb them into a single survey-dependent scalar value.
+Radio loudness is therefore more informative when these contributions are kept separate rather than folded into one survey-dependent scalar value.
 This perspective aligns naturally with the broader shift from the empirical RL/RQ definition toward a physically motivated distinction between jetted and non-jetted AGN \citep{2017NatAs...1E.194P}, and with recent Bayesian decomposition approaches that statistically separate AGN and star-formation contributions to the radio emission of quasars \citep{2024MNRAS.529.3939Y}.